pytorch/pytorch/docs/source/notes/large_scale_deployments.rst

 across the entire set of machines.

-New callbacks for any operator invocation can be added with ``torch::autograd::profiler::pushCallback``.
+New callbacks for any operator invocation can be added with ``torch::autograd::profiler::pushGlobalCallback``.
 Hooks will be called with ``torch::autograd::profiler::RecordFunction`` struct that describes invocation context (e.g. `name`).
 If enabled, ``RecordFunction::inputs()`` contains arguments of the function represented as ``torch::IValue`` variant type.
 Note, that inputs